Global Young Academy: Goals

 The academy aims to bring together young scientists to solve global problems and policy issues that require interdisciplinary expertise, encourage young people to enter scientific careers, promote a scientific culture in which excellence in research is more highly valued than seniority, and improve the foundations of science worldwide by providing encouragement and recognition to researchers in countries with underdeveloped national scientific programs.

 One particular focus of the GYA is facilitating the growth of the global network of (national) young academies around the world.
 The GYA has actively aided the establishment of national young academies around the world.
-For example, Indian National Young Academy of Sciences, New Delhi was established in 2015 in lines with GYA.
+For example, the Indian National Young Academy of Sciences, New Delhi, was established in 2015 in line with GYA.
 Since 2010, around 36 national young academies have been established.
 As of 2019, there are 41 national young academies, and more than 10 similar bodies around the world.
 More are close to launching in 2019.